 - All personal property will get taken away from you and stored until you get discharged from jail.

 - You will be allowed to use the phone so you can contact a family member, friend, or bail bondsman.

-- If you are expected to be released quickly, you might be able to keep wearing your own clothes, if not you you will have to change into a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be able to keep wearing your own clothes, if not you will have to change into a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help other people get through the process?

 Click here to post a comment